rorteg/uecommerce_deploy/README.md

 ================================================

 Magento module that provides functionality for automated deployment through services like bitbucket, Github, etc ...
 [POST].
+IMPORTANT: This module works only if this server is already configured and updated with your git repository.

 System Requirements
 -------------------